Looking to manage a warehouse? Here are some questions to consider:

 ShipBob inspects all returns as they are sent back to our warehouse.
 This allows us to restock only those items that are fit to resell and dispose of any damaged or expired items (according to your preferences).

-That way, you can maintain quality control and minimize the risk of delivering goods that are unfit for your customers.
+That way, you can maintain quality control and minimise the risk of delivering goods that are unfit for your customers.

 Returns were taking a lot of time and resources to process on our end, but ShipBob was super helpful and critical in creating a solution for us.”